stanbaek/stanbaek.github.io/_sources/ComplexFunctions.md

 ```
 <br>

 These graphical representations are collectively known as **Bode plots**.
+It's important to recognize that, a century ago, Bode did not have access to the advanced 3-D rendering tools available today, and consequently, they relied on 2-dimensional visualization.

-The Bode plot serves as a valuable tool in understanding how a system responds to different frequencies.
-When a logarithmic scale is applied, the Bode plot appears as demonstrated in the figure below:
+The Bode plot stands as an invaluable instrument for comprehending a system's response across various frequencies.
+When employing a logarithmic scale, the Bode plot takes the form illustrated in the figure below:

 ```{image} ./figures/bode_log.png
 :width: 420